On the back of the Cassette 50 post, I thought I would share another set of retro ephemera from back in the day.

 TI-99/4A

-There was an additional series that followed on from the above called …
+There were additional series that followed on from the above called …

 MORE games for your ….
 ‘Personal Computer of Choice’

-So far, I only have this for the BBC Micro, ZX Spectrum and ZX 81
+So far, I have Action Games for ZX Spectrum